3-Chloromethcathinone: Pharmacokinetics

 Cathinones are typically metabolized in the body through processes such as oxidation, reduction, hydrolysis, and conjugation reactions, primarily occurring in the liver.
+Consumed orally they undergo extensive first-pass metabolism responsible for significant reduction of activity when taken via this route.

-There is still limited information about the metabolism of 3-CMC in humans or animals, as it has not been extensively studied.
-However, a mechanism has been proposed for the biotransformation processes of 3-CMC based on the metabolism of structurally similar cathinones, which involves the formation of several metabolites, including dihydro-3-CMC, N-desmethyl-3-CMC, and N-desmethyl-dihydro-3-CMC.
+Main metabolic pathways have been well established as of now consisting of N-demethylation, β-keto reduction and combination of these resulting in formation of 3-chloroephedrine (dihydro-3-CMC) and N-desmethyl-3-CMC the latter being further reduced to 3-chloronorephedrine (N-desmethyl-dihydro-3-CMC).
+The dihydro metabolites, being considerably more stable than the parent cathinone, are the most abundant in blood and urine samples.
+Direct studies on activity of 3-chloroephedrine and 3-chloronorephedrine are lacking.However, by structural and metabolic analogy to closely related compounds such as cathinone, methcathinone, and mephedrone, they are expected to retain modest sympathomimetic activity (primarily norepinephrine-mediated peripheral effects such as vasoconstriction, tachycardia, and mild stimulation) but to exhibit substantially diminished central dopaminergic effects (euphoria and reinforcement) compared with the parent drug.
+These reduced metabolites likely contribute to prolonged but attenuated cardiovascular or stimulant effects due to their greater stability and higher abundance in circulation.

 Legal status

 As of March 2022, the European Commission has taken new measures to control the psychoactive substance of 3-CMC.
 This decision is based on a risk assessment conducted by the EU Drugs Agency (EMCDDA) in November 2021.

 Since 3-CMC was prohibited in China (October 2015), it was found that most of the production was manufactured in India and little of the substance supply originates from inside Europe.

 Several European countries were ahead of the European Commission report by (generically) controlling the substance.
 Nowadays, in almost all countries 3-CMC is prohibited.